MicrosoftDocs/win32/desktop-src/FWP/wmi/nettcpipprov/cim-logicaldevice-saveproperties.md

 ---
-Description: Requests that the Device capture its current configuration, setup and/or state information in a backing store. ms.assetid: dda58426-b7fa-4abe-9127-12cc03ce377c
+description: Requests that the Device capture its current configuration, setup and/or state information in a backing store. ms.assetid: dda58426-b7fa-4abe-9127-12cc03ce377c
 title: SaveProperties method of the CIM\_LogicalDevice class